genesis-community/concourse-genesis-kit/MANUAL.md

     Concourse.
 By default, the environment name is applied as the sole tag.
     Tags cannot contain interior whitespace.

+# Deploying a Smaller Footprint Concourse

+A _small footprint_ Concourse consists of placing all non-worker software into a single VM.
+This is useful for low-traffic, low-concurrent-tasks deployments and operators wish to save on resources.
+Workers still remain as separate VMs.

+To enable this feature, specify the `small-footprint` feature instead of `full`

+A `small-footprint` deployment cannot be scaled up to a full-size deployment, or vice-versa.
+Any feature flags that work on the `full` deployment will work on `small-footprint` deployment.

 # Setting Up Vault Integration For Pipelines

 The ATC can be configured to pull credentials for pipeline configurations using